The Right Complexity Measure in Locally Private Estimation: It is not the Fisher Information: Introduction

 \subsection{Contributions, outline, and related work}

-Our development of instance-specific (local) notions of problem complexity under privacy constraints allows us to more precisely quantify the statistical price of privacy.
-Identifying the tension here is of course of substantial interest, and \citet*{DuchiJoWa18,DuchiJoWa13_focs} develop a set of statistical and information-theoretic tools for understanding the \emph{minimax} risk in locally differentially private settings, providing the point of departure for our work.
-To understand their and our coming approach, let us formally define our setting.
+Our development of instance-specific complexity notions under privacy constraints allows us to quantify the statistical price of privacy.
+Identifying the tension here is of course of substantial interest, and \citet{DuchiJoWa18,DuchiJoWa13_focs} develop a set of statistical and information-theoretic tools for understanding the \emph{minimax} risk in locally differentially private settings, providing the point of departure for our work.
+To understand their and our coming approach, we formalize our setting.

 We have i.i.d.\ data $X_1, \ldots, X_n$ drawn according to a distribution $P$ on a space $\mc{X}$.
-Instead of observing the original sample $\{X_i\}$, however, the statistician or learner sees only \emph{privatized} data $Z_1, \ldots, Z_n$, where the data $Z_i$ is drawn from a Markov kernel $\channel(\cdot \mid X_i)$ conditional on $X_i$ (following information-theoretic parlance, we often call $\channel$ the privacy \emph{channel}~\cite{CoverTh06}; in the privacy literature $\channel$ is the \emph{mechanism}~\cite{DworkMcNiSm06}).
-In full generality, we allow the channel to be \emph{sequentially interactive}~\cite{DuchiJoWa18}, meaning that at observation $i$, the channel may depend on the previous (private) observations $Z_1, \ldots, Z_{i - 1}$.
-That is, we have
+Instead of observing the original sample $\{X_i\}$, however, the statistician or learner sees only \emph{privatized} data $\{Z_i\}$, where $Z_i$ is drawn from a Markov kernel $\channel(\cdot \mid X_i)$ conditional on $X_i$ (following information-theory, we call $\channel$ the privacy \emph{channel}~\cite{CoverTh06}).
+We allow the channel to be \emph{sequentially interactive}~\cite{DuchiJoWa18}, meaning that $Z_i$ may depend on the previous (private) observations $Z_1, \ldots, Z_{i - 1}$, i.e.\

 This notion of interactivity is important for procedures, such as stochastic gradient methods~\cite{DuchiJoWa18} or the one-step-corrected estimators we develop in the sequel, which modify the mechanism after some number of observations to more accurately perform inference.